Guarantors & references

 If you have an individual contract with your landlord, then your guarantor will only be responsible for your share of the rent.
 However if a joint contract has been signed, your guarantor may be liable for unpaid bills and rent of other tenants.
-You may be able to negotiate with your landlord use a guarantor form which limits the liability to your total rent amount.
+You may be able to negotiate with your landlord, use a guarantor form which limits the liability to your proportion of the rent amount.

 SOAS Guarantor Scheme